// OPEN SOURCE · MIT LICENSE · BUILT BY AN AI AGENT

 AN OPEN SOURCE TOOL.

-In early 2026, Noel DeLisle — Director of AI & Strategic Sales Support at GO2 Partners and a former USMC infantry instructor — built an autonomous AI agent he called Lobster Actual.
+In early 2026, Noel DeLisle — Director of AI & Strategic Sales Support at GO2 Partners and a former USMC combat weapons instructor — built an autonomous AI agent he called Lobster Actual.
 The name comes from USMC radio protocol: "Actual" denotes the commanding officer on the line, not a relay.

 Lobster Actual runs 24/7 on a dedicated Mac mini M4 Pro in Knoxville, Tennessee.
 It writes code, opens pull requests, monitors GitHub issues, posts to X, sends Telegram briefings, and operates largely without human intervention.
-The goal was maximum autonomy at minimum cost.

 Then came the incident.
 A missing file — local_llm.py — meant that sub-agents couldn't access local LLM models.
 Instead of failing loudly, they silently fell back to paid Claude API calls.
 Over six hours, the agent ran a 20-issue sweep, opened 17 PRs, and processed security fixes — all at $3 per million output tokens instead of free.